OpenCMISS/manage/docs/index.rst

 .. _CTest: https://cmake.org/cmake/help/v3.4/manual/ctest.1.html

+Finally, to configure your application, you need to set the variable :cmake:`OPENCMISS_SDK_DIR` to your User SDK installation folder in CMake (define in CMake-GUI or set via :cmake:`-DOPENCMISS_SDK_DIR` in command line).

+.. note::

+   If suitable, you may also define the :cmake:`OPENCMISS_SDK_DIR` variable in your environment.
+This way you dont have to specify it when configuring your own component builds through CMake/manage.
+   *Windows only* If you chose the default install location, CMake can pick up the installation via system default paths and you dont have to specify anything!

 For an CMake-enabled example using Fortran and C see the :path:`Resources/Examples/classicalfield_laplace_simple` example within the installation directory.

-.. note::

-   *Windows only* If you chose the default install location, CMake can pick up the installation via system default paths.
-If you choose a different path, you will have to configure your CMake build with a variable :cmake:`OPENCMISS_SDK_DIR` set to the appropriate install location.

 .. _CMake: http://www.cmake.org/download
 .. _`added later`: https://github.com/OpenCMISS/manage/issues/54